xe-nvdk/rtcollector/README.md

 - 🚀 Push metrics to RedisTimeSeries with automatic key creation
 - ⚙️ Fully YAML-configurable with no code changes needed
 - 📚 Built with Python for easy customization and extension
-- 💻 Cross-platform support for MacOS and Linux systems
+- 💻 Cross-platform support for Windows, MacOS, and Linux systems
 - 🏷️ Label-based metrics with automatic host and component tagging
 - 🐞 Debug logging and one-shot execution for testing
 - 📦 Memory buffering during Redis downtime with automatic recovery